jschless/armymarkdown/README.md

 - Web server where you can create and download memos
 - ~~Custom syntax highlighting and code editor~~ (blocked by DODIN-A, no javascript-based code editor will work)
 - Supports multiple features, like text styling, basic tables, classifications, enclosures, etc.
-- Easily recover last session document
+- Create an account, save documents and load old documents
+- Build memos with either armymarkdown or a form resembling a memo

 ### TODO
 - [x] Containerize and get off Heroku (save $$$, get actual on-demand pricing v.
 Heroku nonsense)
 - [x] Support embedded tables (sort of works, they're not pretty though)
 - [x] Add user database so organizational information will auto-fill (could use cookies or account login, maybe save previous documents...)
 - [x] Add SSL support
+- [x] Allow form-based submission alternatives.
 - [ ] Optimize latex compilation so it doesn't take so dang long
-- [ ] Allow form-based submission alternatives.
 - [ ] Add examples of common memos
 - [ ] Upload list of files (if you have a bunch of command memos to generate, for example) and receive list of PDFs.